RapydPayments/Rapyd-Magento2/README.md

 # Rapyd Magento2 Plugin

-Integrate Rapyd Payments plugin for Magento and start accepting payment methods worldwide.
+Instantly connect your Magento ecommerce site to card acceptance and hundreds of local payment methods across the globe.

 ## Requirements